 - This film holds another point for realism in the simplicity of having dialogue that returns back to the point where it last left off.
 Realistically, if you were abruptly cut off before a major revelation from someone, you would return as soon as possible to that topic of conversation with said person.
 So little things like this had me star-struck.

 - Said person who holds the major revelation is, of course, the main clashing point for these two brothers: Violet.
-Though it’s a sign of how comfortable Ollie is around her that he can act exactly the same with his brother when they’re all together, and it took only one scene to showcase this.
+Though, it’s a sign of how comfortable Ollie is around her that he can act exactly the same with his brother when they’re all together.
+It took only one scene to showcase this.
+Brilliant.

 - The main bonding point for these two brothers then surprisingly is Ron aka the father nobody asked for.
 Nothing was as reassuring for these two as making fun of Ron with the constant reminder that nobody understands his place in their close-knit family.